How to Set Up and Maintain a Salt Water Pool - Complete Guide

 - Remove cell from plumbing union connections

-- Prepare 1:10 muriatic acid solution (1 part acid to 10 parts water) in plastic container
+- Prepare a diluted muriatic acid solution of about 1 part acid to 4 parts water (always add acid to water) in a plastic container

 - Submerge scaled end of cell in acid solution for 5-10 minutes